igrigorik/http-client-hints/README.md

 Image bytes: 28535
 ```

-Resrc.it servers automate the delivery of optimal image assets based on advertised CH-DPR and CH-RW values and append the correct caching header (Vary: CH-DPR, CH-RW), which allows the asset to be cached on the client and by any Vary-capable intermediaries.
+ReSRC.it servers automate the delivery of optimal image assets based on advertised CH-DPR and CH-RW values and append the correct caching header (Vary: CH-DPR, CH-RW), which allows the asset to be cached on the client and by any Vary-capable intermediaries.

 ### Comparison to User-Agent & Cookie-based strategies